-APPLICATION DEADLINE: MARCH 1, 2005
+APPLICATION DEADLINE: March 1, 2006

-The Department of Materials Engineering is pleased to offer the following research project for the summer of 2005.
+The Department of Chemical and Materials Engineering is pleased to offer the following research project for the summer of 2006.
 Interested students are urged to contact the faculty member(s) directing the project that most interests them.
 By contacting the faculty member, you can discover more about the project, learn what your responsibilities will be and if possible, develop a timetable for the twelve-week research period.

-Synthesis and Properties of Diamond Thin Films for High Temperature Electronic Devices Professor Raj N. Singh

-Engineering/Chemical Engineering ERC 501B (513) 556-5172 FAX: (513) 556-3773 E-Mail: raj.singh@uc.edu
+SYNTHESIS AND PROPERTIES OF DIAMOND THIN FILMS FOR HIGH TEMPERATURE ELECTRONIC DEVICES Professor Raj N. Singh Department of Chemical and Materials Engineering 501B ERC (Engineering Research Center) Cincinnati, OH 45221-0012 Tel.
+(513)556-5172 Fax.
+(513)556-3773 Email: raj.singh@uc.edu